Table of Contents

 - Shukral: Improves sperms.

 - Mutral: Diuretic.

 Atibala is a Sheet Virya herb.
-Sheet Virya or Cool potency herb, subdues Pitta (Bile) Vata (Wind) and increases Kapha (Mucus).
-Sheet Virya herb gives nourishment to body and steadiness.
-It supports building of body fluids.
+Sheet Virya or Cool potency herb, subdues Pitta (Bile) Vata (Wind), and increases Kapha (Mucus).
+Sheet Virya herb gives nourishment to the body, and steadiness.
+It supports the building of the body fluids.

-Atibala roots are used in Ayurveda for treatment of bleeding disorders (Raktapitta), gout (Vatahar) and urinary disorders (Meha).
+Atibala roots are used in Ayurveda for the treatment of bleeding disorders (Raktapitta), gout (Vatahar), and urinary disorders (Meha).

 - Bala Taila